pypa/pip/docs/reference/pip.rst

 Any output produced by the build system will be read by pip (for display to the user if requested).
-In order to correctly read the build system output, pip requires that the output is written in a well-defined encoding, specifically the encoding returned by python's ``locale.getpreferredencoding`` function, or "utf8" if ``getpreferredencoding`` does not return a value (or returns "ASCII", which ).
+In order to correctly read the build system output, pip requires that the output is written in a well-defined encoding, specifically the encoding the user has configured for text output (which can be obtained in Python using ``locale.getpreferredencoding``).
+If the configured encoding is ASCII, pip assumes UTF-8 (to match the behaviour of some Unix systems).

 Build systems should ensure that any tools they invoke (compilers, etc) produce output in the correct encoding.
-In practice - and in particular on Windows, where tools are inconsistent in their use of the "OEM" and "ANSI" codepages - this may not always be possible, so pip will attempt to recover cleanly if presented with incorrectly encoded build tool output.
+In practice - and in particular on Windows, where tools are inconsistent in their use of the "OEM" and "ANSI" codepages - this may not always be possible.
+Pip will therefore attempt to recover cleanly if presented with incorrectly encoded build tool output, by translating unexpected byte sequences to Python-style hexadecimal escape sequences (\x80\xff, etc).
+However, it is still possible for output to be displayed using an incorrect encoding (mojibake).
-However, pip cannot guarantee in that case that the displayed output will not be corrupted (mojibake, or characters replaced with the standard replacement character, often a question mark).

 Future Developments
 ~~~~~~~~~~~~~~~~~~~